Kitura/kitura.dev/en/starter/generator/local_couchdb_tutorial.md

 ### TRANSLATE THE VALUE OF THE title ATTRIBUTE AND UPDATE THE VALUE OF THE lang ATTRIBUTE.
 ### DO NOT CHANGE ANY OTHER TEXT.
 layout: page
-title: Setting up a local couchdb application
+title: Setting up a local CouchDB application
 menu: starter
 lang: en
 redirect_from: "/starter/generator/getting_started.html"